YetAnotherTranscendenceTeam/ft_transcendence/README.md

 ### Pong

-This is the game server, it receives game reservations from the matchmaking service, players connect to this service to play the game.
+This is the game server, it receives game reservations from the matchmaking service, players connect here to play the game.
 It also sends the match results back to matchmaking to update the backend match entries and tournaments.